Boomslang Care Sheet

 Boomslang Diet and Feeding

 Boomslangs are active snakes, with a high metabolic rate.
 They should be fed at least once a week to maintain them in peak condition.
-In the wild, their staples diet are chameleons -in Botswana this is the flap-necked chameleon (Chamaeleo dilepis) -and birds.
+In the wild, their staples diet are live reptile food, like chameleons -in Botswana this is the flap-necked chameleon (Chamaeleo dilepis) -and birds.
 For my captives, I feed day-old chicks.
 However, I did encounter problems with the state of the chicks.
 If these were freshly thawed and wet, the snakes would not feed on them.
 They had to be dry and fluffy.
 Scent-marked mice would also be taken.
 Depending on the size of snake and the food, feed two food items per sitting; however, adjust this accordingly to the health of the snake.
 If it looks thin, increase; if it looks fat, decrease.

 Boomslang Water and Humidity